Eventonomy

 Pro features are marked with a Pro badge throughout this documentation.

-• Paid tickets with checkout - Stripe, PayPal, Square, Mollie, or WooCommerce.
+• Paid tickets with checkout: Stripe, PayPal, or your site's own checkout (WooCommerce).

 • Taxes, booking fees, and coupons.